Berodin/mangos-docker/README.md

 * **realmd**: this is the login server.
 This is the server the players will log into.
 * **mysql-database**: this is the database used both by the world server and the login server.

+As of now, only mangostwo was edited an can be considered working.

 ## How to build the Docker images
 Each image is self-sufficient, you can build it simply going into the folder of the version you wish to build and using:
 ```